 There’s a number of species of armyworm caterpillars, many with a distinct taste for a particular plant or vegetable.
 But some will eat anything green or red or yellow.
 They’re most active at night and hide in plants and under garden debris during the day.

 In their larval stage, army worms attack a variety of crops as well as grasses, sometime moving en masse to new areas in a way that brings to mind, as its name suggests, an army on the march.
 The assault is mostly aerial, with the gray moths usually arriving under cover of darkness to lay eggs.
 The biggest invasion of army worms usually occurs after a cool, wet spring.

 Markings on newly hatched caterpillars are usually hard to distinguish, older larvae have distinctive stripes that run the entire length of the body.
 Fall armyworms (Spodoptera frugiperda) are brown with yellow stripes, beet armyworms (Spodoptera exigua) are green with light stripes.
 Adults are gray, mottled moths (1-1/2 inch wingspan) with a small white dot in the center of each forewing and dark margins on the hind wings.

-- Applications of Garden Dust (Bt-kurstaki) or Monterey Garden Insect Spray (spinosad) will also kill caterpillars.
+- Applications of Garden Dust (Bt-kurstaki) or OMRI-listed Monterey Garden Insect Spray (spinosad) will also kill caterpillars.
 Use organic insecticides if pest levels become intolerable.

 Photo Credit: Purdue Entomology/John Obermeyer